 - Wear comfortable clothing that you can move freely in

-- This is a 6-week course between Tues 12 Sept - Tues 17 Oct.
+- This is a 7-week course between Tues 31 Oct - Tues 12 Dec.

 - This course is for ages 18+

-Booking for the next series of classes (starting Tuesday 31 October) will open on Monday 9 October.
-Receive a reminder email by clicking here to sign up to our mailing list.
+Booking for the next course, starting in January 2018, will open at 5pm on Monday 4 December.
+To receive a reminder email when booking opens, please sign up to our Courses and Classes mailing list.

 Maria da Luz Ghoumrassi is a graduate from Laban having studied Lester Horton technique with Diane Vivona from the Bella Lewtizky Company, Anna Marie Forsythe, and Janet Kaylo, Graham technique with Thea Barnes and Lyndon Branaugh from the Martha Graham Company, Limon technique with Sonia Rafferty and Kerry Nicholls, and Cunningham technique with Margarita Bettencourt and Anne Papoulis.
 As a dance artist Maria da Luz has worked with various companies such as Backstage, Kokuma, Seven Sisters Group, Garth Fagan and in the original cast of The Lion King as ensemble and dance-captain.